transistive/typed-enum/README.md

 ### Resolve the enumeration

 Resolve an enumeration based on its value.
-> NOTE: The resolving is based on the first found value that was assigned to it:
+The resolve method will return all enumerations with the same value in the array.

 ```
-echo Foo::resolve('bar') === Foo::BAR() // true
+echo Foo::resolve('bar')[0] === Foo::BAR() // true
 ```

 ## Tips